derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-10/05/2024 16:16:47 : 3 Database Admins walked into a NoSQL bar.
+11/05/2024 16:14:56 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What does pyjokes have in common with Adobe Flash?
-It gets updated all the time, but never gets any better.
+Hardware: The part of a computer that you can kick.
 <!-- replace-with-joke ends -->